tomeryeh/demo/chat/tutorial.101.md

 };
 ```

-The subscription method just registers the application to Kuzzle to receive the incoming messages using the [KuzzleDataCollection subscribe method](http://kuzzleio.github.io/sdk-documentation/#subscribe).
+The `subscribe` method just registers the application to Kuzzle to receive the incoming messages using the [KuzzleDataCollection subscribe method](http://kuzzleio.github.io/sdk-documentation/#subscribe).

-Kuzzle's subscription method expects to receive three parameters:
+Kuzzle's `subscribe` method expects to receive three parameters:

 1. filters to apply to incoming documents before noticing the user back.
 Only documents matching these filters will be received by our application.